aijose/CarND-LaneLines-P1/project_report.md

   analysis can be performed to optimize these parameters.
 In particular, it would be helpful to optimize the parameters for images where failure or poor performance is observed.

+* When dealing with videos, the current approach processes each image independent of the rest.
+Since adjacent frames in a continuous video have similar surroundings, information from previous frames can be used to determine the lane  lines in the current frame.
+This is particularly helpful when previous frames contain clear lane lines while the current frame may have fewer or unclear lane lines.